binaryphile/concorde/README.md

 }
 ```

+You've seen `local_ary` so far, but `local_nry` is new.

 `local_nry` introduces the idea of a newline-delimited array
 representation.
-It creates a normal, local array named `outer_ary`, but
+Like `local_ary`, it creates a local array (named
-expects a slightly different input than `local_ary`.
+`outer_ary`), but expects a slightly different input than `local_ary`
+would.

 It expects a multiline array literal, separated only by newlines, not
 spaces or tabs.
-In fact, that's the only difference between the two.
+In fact, the only difference between the two is that
+`local_ary` separates items on tabs and spaces in addition to newlines,
+while `local_nry` only separates on newlines.

-That means each row of the array representation can also contain its own
+That means each row of the newline-array representation can contain a
-array representation, although those arrays can't hold newlines, just
+regular array representation, so long as those representations don't
-other whitespace.
+employ newlines.

 If the inner arrays need to hold newlines, the newlines must be escaped.
 Quoting them won't suffice.
 For example: `$'a multiline\nstring value'`